Classic Albums - Led Zeppelin III

 1. Immigrant Song

 This iconic song starts with a powerful riff in F# minor.
 The main riff is based on the F# Phrygian dominant scale, which gives the song an exotic, Eastern feel.
 The verses feature a simple yet effective power-chord progression that provides a solid foundation for Robert Plant's soaring vocals.
-The song doesn't feature a traditional guitar solo but has an instrumental break that emphasizes the main riff and adds a sense of urgency to the track.
+The song doesn't feature a traditional guitar solo but has an instrumental break that emphasises the main riff and adds a sense of urgency to the track.

 2. Friends

 "Friends" is an acoustic-driven song in C6 tuning (C-A-C-G-C-E).
 The song features a unique, Eastern-sounding C9sus4 chord as its main hook.
-The acoustic guitar playing throughout the song is characterized by intricate finger-picking patterns and syncopated rhythms.
+The acoustic guitar playing throughout the song is characterised by intricate finger-picking patterns and syncopated rhythms.
 Although there is no conventional guitar solo, the song's mesmerising guitar work and exotic sound make it a standout track on the album.

 3. Celebration Day